yasserare/notes/README.md

    * sys admins Uses:
      - Increase A web server's storage without the need to take offline. (using classic partitions would push the sys admin to unmout and take the website offline).
      - Backup server data withsnapshots without the need to reboot or take the server offline.  †
+ # UFW:
+    * What is a firewall ?
+         - It is A software or device (usually a software), that monitors and filter network traffic thus providing a level of protection to the user.
+    * UFW: It's a frontend program for the tool iptables which is an interface for using netfilter.
+          - Netfilter is kernel-level program that actually does the packet filitering  and packet mangling.
+    * Packet: the actual Data and additional importan informations
+         - Example: you visit a website => packet get sent to the server with your IP and the server's IP => server firewall accepts => server send you back the packet with the HTML code, ITs IP address and your IP address  and the source and destination ports in the header.
+    * Packet filtering: Is the firewall's ability to accept or deny the passing of a packet based on predefined rules.
+    * Packet mangling:
+    * IP address:
+    * Ports: